MarlBurroW/google-home-notification-gateway/README.md

 ### 2. Add your devices

-To send notifications to your devices, GHND must know how to reach your devices and how identifiy them.
+To send notifications to your devices, GHND must know how to reach your devices and how to identify them.

-Go to the **Devices** section and click on the plus icon on the top right of the screen.
+Go to the **Devices** section and click on the plus icon in the top right of the screen.
 Just type the IP address of one of your google devices.
 If you don't know it you can view the IP from the Google Home app on Android or iOS.

 If the IP is right and your device is reachable, the name and the identifier should be autofilled, but you can change them if you need.